Yandex Cloud

 cd cluster-api-provider-yandex

-The OS image deployed on the nodes of the new cluster must be ready to work with the Kubernetes Cluster API and compatible with Compute Cloud.
+The OS image to deploy on the nodes of the new cluster must be configured to support the Kubernetes Cluster API and compatible with Compute Cloud.

 You can use a ready-made test image or build a custom one: